lilianacodes/lilianacodes/README.md

 🎓 Graduated with a Bachelor's degree in Computer Science and Specialist's degree in System Analysis

-🚀 Constantly improving my skills & learning new technologies
+🚀 Continuously upgrading my skills and exploring new technologies

 🌱 Currently learning React JS & Vue JS